gg0h/gg0h.github.io/_posts/2021-6-1-UnderTheWire-Century.md

 title: Under The Wire
 ---

+This post is an overview of my time working through the wargame "century" found in [underthewire](https://underthewire.tech/)

+---

 ![](/images/attachments/utw-bg.png)

 My PowerShell skills are... _lacking_.
 I very often need to look up How to do X, how to do Y,